 - animation history

 Students also apply ideas through project-based assignments and laboratory practice.
 As they progress through the program, students develop a portfolio that they display for review as part of the capstone requirement.
 Internships and practicum experiences are also common program components.

 Computer animation degree plans start with introductory coursework in visual theory, design history, and the fundamentals of 3D and 2D animation.
 Beyond these core topics, class options vary by specialization track and program.
 Some schools focus on the fine arts, while others emphasize product- and technical-related aspects of animation.
 The list below shows five common courses in this field:

 - Media Storytelling

 How Do You Choose a Bachelor’s Degree in Animation?

 Beyond course offerings, students must consider the cost of a program.
 In general, online bachelor’s in animation degrees offer lower tuition rates, incentivizing distance learners with scholarships, discounts, and flat rates.
-However, traditional programs also provide financial assistance in the form of work-study programs, for instance, which online students cannot access since these programs require recipients to reside on-campus.
+However, traditional programs also provide financial assistance in the form of work-study programs, for instance, which online students cannot access.
 Traditional students also generally benefit from more specialization and course options.
 Although online degrees are flexible in scheduling, they offer more linear content.
-Regardless of whether you pursue an online or an on-campus program, it is important to ensure that you attend an accredited institution, or the degree you earn will mean little to government bodies and employers.
+Regardless of whether you pursue an online or an on-campus program, it is important to attend an accredited institution.

 Finally, animation degree candidates should consider location when choosing a program.
 Although some universities and colleges do not take residency into consideration when calculating tuition, out-of-state students are often charged more.
 Location also dictates advancement opportunities and career prospects.
 Furthermore, many animators choose to pursue certification programs, some of which operate state-specific examinations and training programs.